geotools/geotools/docs/user/library/jts/geometry.rst

 JTS
 ^^^

 Some of the code examples used above reference the *JTS* utility class.
-This class is provided by **gt-api** module; and contains many helpful methods for working with Geometry.
+This class is provided by **gt-main** module; and contains many helpful methods for working with Geometry.